ilsegaertner/DatePickerApp/README.md

 ### Tooltip Implementation and Customization

 **Context**: Implementing dynamic tooltips for specific dates required an innovative approach to meet the project requirements.
+Since Angular Material’s `matTooltip` could not be customized to handle conditional tooltips, a custom tooltip solution was developed using CSS.

 **Action**:

-- **Dynamic Aria-Labeling**: A key challenge was to dynamically set the aria-label based on the `dateFilter` function’s output.
+- **Dynamic Aria-Labeling**: The decision was to dynamically set the aria-label based on the `dateFilter` function’s output.
 This was essential for displaying the appropriate tooltips via CSS.
 - **Custom Tooltip Creation**:
-  - Since Angular Material’s `matTooltip` could not be customized to handle conditional tooltips, a custom tooltip solution was developed using CSS.
   - Employed `MutationObserver`, `MatDatepicker`, and `ViewChild` to ensure the calendar view updates dynamically reflected the correct tooltip information.
 - **CSS Overriding**:
   - Overriding default Angular Material styles required precision in CSS selectors.
 Effective targeting was achieved with selectors such as `.mat-calendar-body-cell-container .mat-calendar-body-cell::after`.